hakron/corona-tracker-app/README.md

 ## Introduction

-In this video, we will create a full COVID-19 Tracker.
-We're going to use React, Charts.JS and Material UI.
+COVID-19 Trackerusing React, React Hooks, Charts.JS and Material UI, API data fetching.

-By the end of this video, you will have a strong understanding of React's workflow and the use of hooks.
+The project is going to fetch the live data from the API using Async/Await syntax.

 API used: https://covid19.mathdro.id/api